pixley/pixley.github.io/personalportfolio.md

 Both features are largely controlled by text commands via Discord, allowing the bot to run and accept changes without someone (read: me) having to log into the server hosting it.

 The Ultra Spicy RPG Bot is written in Python 3 to take advantage of [Discord.py](https://discordpy.readthedocs.io/).
-The name comes from our larger group of Hi-Rez friends from which we gathered our Pathfinder party: Ultra Spicy.
+The name comes from our larger group of friends who are all former Hi-Rez employees, from which we gathered our Pathfinder party: Ultra Spicy.

 ## Pokémon Streaming Tools {#pokemon-streams}
 ### Sept 2014 - Mar 2015